GabrielKozlowski/To_Do_List/README.md

 <h2><b>General Info</b></h2>

 In this program we will can add new things to do in to the list.
-When the thing it's done we can move it to list of doned things or we can delete it.
+When the thing it's done we can move it to list of done things or we can delete it.

 <h2><b>Technologies</b></h2>